 Adventure-seekers interested in taking on a new challenge may be interested in the alpine slide.
 These slides, which resemble water slides found in warmer climates, have been enticing thrill seekers from all over the world to give them a try.
-While the majority of the slides are found in the United States, there are quite a few popular slides in places like France, Canada, Germany, and even in China.
+While the majority of the alpine slides are found in the United States, there are quite a few popular slides in places like Germany (where they call them Sommerrodelbahn) all the way to to China.

 How Alpine Slides Work